evitanegara/Vehicle-Classification/README.md

 ## Executive Summary
 This project demonstrates how handcrafted features such as HOG, LBP, LPQ, and Gabor can be leveraged to outperform deep learning models in small- to medium-scale image datasets.
 The best-performing model was the Stacking Classifier (Accuracy: 99.37%), followed by KNN (99.00%) and the Voting Classifier (98.60%).
-CNNs reached 96.87% accuracy, clearly outperforming the Fully Connected Neural Network (74.32%) but falling short of feature-based models due to limited data.
+CNNs reached 96.87% accuracy, clearly outperforming the Fully Connected Neural Network (74.32%) but falling short of feature based models due to limited data.
 Data augmentation (brightness and rotation), stratified K-Fold cross-validation, and hyperparameter tuning significantly enhanced model performance.
 The results emphasize that in scenarios with limited training data, machine learning paired with strong feature engineering can outperform even deep learning architectures.

 ## Project Workflow
 ### Data Import and Feature Engineering